Women's Adventure Travels

 The Grootbos Foundation was an original member of The Long Run, a sustainable development initiative launched in 2009 by Jochen Zeitz.
 The Grootbos Lodges hold The Long Run’s Global Ecosphere Retreats (GER) certification for environmental sustainability.

 The endless amount of goodwill aside, the property, an hour or so away from Cape Town, is simply stunning.
 It boasts over 6,000 acres of land.
-There is no better immersion on-site than a sunrise jeep drive, an afternoon floral safari, a sunset cocktail on the deck of the lodge, or dinner in the forest.
+There is no better immersion on-site than a sunrise jeep drive, an afternoon floral safari, a sunset cocktail on the lodge's deck, or dinner in the forest.
 However, any meal with Lutzeyer in attendance rivals all.
 His stories about the region, the lodge itself, and his many passion projects are captivating.

 White Pearl Resorts

 White Pearl's beaches host yearly nesting sites for Loggerhead and Leatherback turtles.
-Resort guests can visit these sites with a $5 ticket, the proceeds of which go to turtle conservation research.
-The Resort bills each guest with a $22 Eco Charge to support the Peace Parks Foundation Turtle Nesting Monitors.
+Resort guests can visit these sites with a $5 ticket, which goes to turtle conservation research.
+The Resort bills each guest a $22 Eco Charge to support the Peace Parks Foundation Turtle Nesting Monitors.
 The Monitors keep track of turtle activity, collect data, and ensure that the turtles can nest safely and naturally.

 The most prominent social responsibility program at White Pearl is Growing Pearls, a wide-reaching program for community support.
-It allows Resort guests to volunteer and connect with local villages.
+It allows Resort guests to volunteer and connects with local villages.